 Financial literacy leads to better financial health

-Planning and saving for our financial future can help bring peace of mind and opportunities as we make our way through life, but it can be hard to know where to start sometimes.
+Planning and saving for our financial future can help bring peace of mind and opportunities as we go through life, but it can be hard to know where to start sometimes.
 At WashU, we know that financial literacy leads to better financial health.
-That’s why we’re providing this series of education, tools and professional support to employees.
+That’s why we’re providing employees with this series of education, tools and professional support to employees.

 Bookmark this post and refer back to it each month for a new topic and call to action.